thewh1teagle/phonikud/README.md

 Note that if you use this with TTS, it is recommended to train the model on phonemized English.
 Otherwise, the model may not recognize the phonemes correctly.
 Cool fact: modern Hebrew phonemes mostly exist in English except `ʔ` (Alef/Ayin), Resh `ʁ` and `χ` (Het).

+## How It Works

+To train TTS models, it’s essential to represent speech accurately.
+Plain Hebrew text is ambiguous without diacritics, and even with them, Shva Na and Atma'a can cause confusion.
+For example, "אני אוהב אורז" (I like rice) and "אני אורז מזוודה" (I pack a suitcase) share the same diacritics for "אורז" but have different Atma'a.

+The workflow is as follows:

+1. Add diacritics using a standard Nakdan.

+2. Enhance the diacritics with an enhanced Nakdan that adds invented diacritics for Atma'a and Shva Na.

+3. Convert the text with diacritics to phonemes (alphabet characters that represent sounds) using this library, based on coding rules.

+4. Train the TTS model on phonemes, and at runtime, feed the model phonemes to generate speech.

+This ensures accurate and clear speech synthesis.

 ### Notes

 - The default schema is `modern`. you can use `plain` schema for simplicify (eg. `x` instead of `χ`). use `phonemize(..., schema='plain')`